oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/supportJDEV.md

 Note: Replace entries inside <xxxx> specific to your environment

-NOTE  : The Managed Server t3 port is not exposed by default and opening this will have a security risk as the authentication method here is based on a userid/password.
+NOTE  : The Managed Server t3 port is not exposed by default and opening this will have a security risk as the authentication method here is based on a username and password.
 It is not recommended to do this on production instances.

 1. Get the Kubernetes Cluster Master Address and verify the T3 port which will be used for creating application server connections.
 You can use below kubectl command to get the T3 port: